howdyai/botkit-starter-ciscospark/glitch_readme.md

 ###  Need more help?
 * Glitch allows users to ask the community for help directly from the editor!
 For more information on raising your hand, [read this blog post.](https://medium.com/glitch/just-raise-your-hand-how-glitch-helps-aa6564cb1685)

 * Join our thriving community of Botkit developers and bot enthusiasts at large.
-Over 4500 members strong, [our open Cisco Spark group](http://community.botkit.ai) is _the place_ for people interested in the art and science of making bots.
+Over 4500 members strong, [our open Slack group](http://community.botkit.ai) is _the place_ for people interested in the art and science of making bots.

+You can also find help from members of the Botkit team [in our dedicated Cisco Spark room](https://eurl.io/#SyNZuomKx)!

  Come to ask questions, share your progress, and commune with your peers!